 It has the potential to heal

 Taking ayahuasca can supposedly lead to a transformative experience.
-It does so by bringing unconscious thoughts to light, helping people face and overcome their fears, providing perspective, and improving overall mood.
+It does so by bringing unconscious thoughts to light, helping people face and overcome their fears, or loss, as was the case with Prince Harry, providing perspective, and improving overall mood.
 For example, a study of the members of an ayahuasca-using Brazilian church (the União de Vegetal) showed that the users were overall more confident, cheerful, relaxed, optimistic, outgoing and energetic than controls who don’t use ayahuasca.
 It is thought that ayahuasca may help treat depression, with preliminary studies showing reduction of depressive symptoms over the course of two weeks after taking the drug.
-More research needs to be done, but initial findings support ayahuasca as a healer.
+More research needs to be done, but initial findings support ayahuasca as a healer, especially for people trying to process grief or overcome trauma.

 Safety in ceremony